Retirement Retirement Planning

 Saving money to supplement Social Security, making investments, and contributing enough to your 401(k) might seem like difficult tasks already.
 But not accounting for these things can make your retirement even more difficult.

-Not working (even if you want to)
+Not being able to work (even if you want to)

 Pavel Losevsky/Adobe senior man in the building

-As you near retirement, you might start to consider working part time to give your wallet a boost.
+As you near retirement, you might start to consider working part-time to give your wallet a boost.

 If you do plan to work during retirement to supplement your finances, you should still have a backup plan.
-You may become disabled, require extensive health care, or simply want to relax and enjoy your retired years.
+You may become disabled, require extensive health care, or simply want to relax and enjoy your retirement years.

 While continuing to work is a good option, saving enough money so you don't have to is smart.
 You'll have the money if you need it.
 And if you don't, you'll have it for other expenses.